Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

 #3 Crown Gear

-In the Wankel engine, crown gear has teeth that project at right angles to the face of the wheel.
+In the Wankel engine, the crown gear has teeth that project at right angles to the face of the wheel.

 The combustion is generated by burning the fuel and is applied directly to the rotor, so it spins eccentrically.
 On one side of the rotor, it has an internal timing gear that mashes with the fixed timing gear located on the side housing to keep the correct connection between the rotor and the eccentric shaft.